umangGG1/Collaborative-whiteboard/README.md

 4. Open your web browser and go to http://localhost:3000 to see the Collaborative Whiteboard in action!

-5. Technologies Used
+## Technologies Used
-  Frontend: React.js, HTML5 Canvas API
+- **Frontend: React.js, HTML5 Canvas API**
-  Backend: Node.js, WebSocket
+- **Backend: Node.js, WebSocket**
-  Other Libraries: Socket.IO, Express.js
+- **Other Libraries: Socket.IO, Express.js**

+Note
+Could Not add user authentication because of CORS error in Keycloak(this issue is being faced by huge number of developers worldwide)

 Acknowledgements
 Special thanks to the developers of Socket.IO and React.js for making real-time collaboration a breeze.